InterGenStudios/CMS-Installer/README.md

 #**CMS-Installer**
 ---

-### Command line CMS installer for cPanel/CentOS 6+ servers
+### Command line CMS installer for CentOS 6+ servers running WHM/cPanel
 ---

 ```

 - To do list:
   1) Start cPanel Plugin GUI Development
+  2) Identify and integrate additional CMSs
+  3) Everything else
 ```

-This installation script is designed for use on CentOS 6+ SERVERS/VPSs running the cPanel/WHM control panel.
-A valid root password is required for use.
+Server root pass is required for use